The Incredible Power of IntentBy Dr. Margaret Paul

 February 26, 2008

-The joy that you seek is the result of choosing the intent to learn rather than the intent to control.
-Learn how to consciously begin choosing the intent to learn about loving yourself.
+The joy that you seek is the result of your intention.
+Learn how to consciously begin choosing joy.

 The Inner Bonding process teaches that there are only two possible intentions in any given moment: the intent to learn about loving yourself and others, and the intent to protect against pain with some form of controlling behavior.

 When we unconsciously choose the intent to control, we shut off access to truth.
 Our mind closes and becomes like a closed circuit TV - recycling the old information that has been programmed into our mind.
 We become stuck in our limited mind, operating from the false beliefs that we learned as we were growing up.
-We become stuck in the past, recreating old hurts.
+We become stuck in the past, recreating old hurts that we now manifest in the present and future.

-Most people immediately, and unconsciously, choose the intent to control the moment they feel any anxiety.
-The problem is that the intent to control is self-abandonment, always causing even more fear, anxiety or depression.
+Most people immediately, and unconsciously, choose the intent to control in order to avoid pain, the moment they feel any anxiety.
+The problem is that the intent to control is self-abandoning, always causing even more fear, anxiety or depression.
 Instead of shining the light of love upon your distress in order to learn and heal, you shove the light into the ground, causing more darkness.

 Choosing your intent is the essence of free will, and it determines what you feel and what you manifest.
 While you might have momentary pleasure when something good happens, the deep joy and wellbeing that we all seek, and the ability to manifest your dreams, is the result of your intent to learn about loving yourself and others.